goyalrankit/rest-api-jwt-auth/README.md

     How to run the Project?
     cd rest-api-jwt-auth
     nodemon index.js

+#
-# Server Setup runs at port 5000
+    Server Setup runs at port 5000
+#
+    Added the Register Route
+    Added the Login Route
+#

+#

+#